 - You’ll then be directed to a page where you can check all your paid SSS monthly government contributions since the start of your membership.

 Check this article for the full step-by-step instructions on checking your SSS contributions online.

 2. SMS via the Text-SSS facility

-Another convenient way to view your posted SSS contributions is through the Text-SSS facility, an SMS-based service that allows SSS members to inquire about their contributions, loan status and balance, and other information.
+Another convenient way to check your SSS contributions is through the Text-SSS facility, an SMS-based service that allows SSS members to inquire about their government contributions, loan status and balance, and other information.

-To use Text-SSS, you need to register first via SMS.
+To use Text-SSS, you first have to register via SMS.
 Text your SSS number and birth date to 2600 using this format: SSS<space>REG<space>10-digit SSS number<space>MM/DD/YYYY